Back to Creator Lab

 Agency vs. Independent vs. AI Chatters

-This is the question I get asked more than anything: should I hire my own chatter, go with an OnlyFans chatter agency, OnlyFans chatting agency, or other chatting agency for OnlyFans, or just use an AI tool?
+This is the question I get asked more than anything: should I hire my own chatter, go with an OnlyFans chatter agency, or use an AI tool?
+Whether you're searching for an OnlyFans chatting agency, an OnlyFans chat agency, or just a chatting agency for OnlyFans — the options boil down to three paths.
+OnlyFans chatting agencies handle everything from hiring to training to shift coverage.
+Independent chatters give you more control but more headaches.
+And AI tools?
+They're getting better but aren't ready for the heavy lifting.
 Honest answer — it depends on where you are.
 But I'll tell you what I've seen work and what usually doesn't.
 For more on agency services and what they cost, see our management pricing guide.

 Three comparison cards showing Agency, Independent, and AI chatting options for OnlyFans creators with pros, cons, and recommended revenue levels